Agent-Coder/MKS21X-FinalProject/README.md

 AZ;01-06-19;
 Big Progress!:) I finished the constructor of the block class and added new instance variable to make it easier to do the toString.
 I also finished the toString and everytime u rerun the program and make a block its a different one.
 However-big obstance!-some of the randomly generated blocks are disjointed!
 So we are going to have to come up with an algorithm to generate different JOINTED blocks.

+AC;01-06-19;
+Board is now on lantera!
+After some experimenting, I added the lanterna functionality to the game.
+However, I believe that the Board class is suppose to be our driver class?
+We will clarify this after a discussion.